zepto-lang/zepto/README.md

 ![Scheme Compliance](http://img.shields.io/badge/R5RS Compliance-Okay-green.svg)
 [![Build Status](https://travis-ci.org/zepto-lang/zepto.png?branch=master)](https://travis-ci.org/zepto-lang/zepto)

-A simple Scheme (R5RS) interpreter in Haskell (based on [this tutorial](http://upload.wikimedia.org/wikipedia/commons/a/aa/Write_Yourself_a_Scheme_in_48_Hours.pdf), extended massively, some code taken from [husk-scheme](https://github.com/justinethier/husk-scheme)).
+A simple Scheme interpreter in Haskell (based on
+[this tutorial](http://upload.wikimedia.org/wikipedia/commons/a/aa/Write_Yourself_a_Scheme_in_48_Hours.pdf),
+extended massively, some code taken from [husk-scheme](https://github.com/justinethier/husk-scheme)).
-It implements a good enough subset of R5RS to make real programming possible.
+It implements a good enough subset of R5RS to make real programming possible, but does not strive for perfect compliance.
+I guess you could say it tries to be relaxed enough to not get into the way of other interesting things that may want to be implemented.
-Features implemented include the full numeric tower, macros, lazy evaluation, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
+Features included include but are not limited to the full numeric tower (with extensions even), macros, lazy evaluation, continuations, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
 And it actually has a decent shell with completion and history.